State visit by Xi Jinping to the United States: Process

-September 22: Arrival at Seattle and Speech Giving
+September 22: Arrival at Seattle and speeches

 On September 22, 2015, Xi Jinping, and his wife, Peng Liyuan, arrived at Paine Field and stepped off an Air China aircraft at about 9:30 am (Pacific Daylight Time).
-Before his arrival at the Westin Seattle Hotel, protesters gathered downtown to highlight the Chinese government's human rights abuses and to voice other concerns, including Falun Gong practitioners.
+Before his arrival at the Westin Seattle, protesters gathered downtown to highlight the Chinese government's human rights abuses and to voice other concerns, including Falun Gong practitioners.
 Supporters of Xi were also present with Chinese flags.
-The protesters dispersed by 6:00 pm.
+Both protesters and supporters dispersed by the end of the night.

-In the evening, Xi attended a banquet speech at the Westin Seattle Hotel, meeting with Washington Governor Jay Inslee, Mayor of Seattle Ed Murray, Senator Patty Murray, Congressman Rick Larsen, and former Ambassador to China Gary Locke.
-In his speech, he mentioned several contentious issues in China–US relations, including on cybersecurity and China's economy.
+In the evening, Xi attended a banquet speech at the Westin Seattle Hotel where he met with Washington Governor Jay Inslee, Mayor of Seattle Ed Murray, Senator Patty Murray, Congressman Rick Larsen, and former Ambassador to China Gary Locke.
+In his speech, he touched on several sensitive topics, including cybersecurity, currency devaluation and his country's economy.
 Xi's speech cited elements of American culture, included Sleepless in Seattle and the poet Walt Whitman.
-He also talked about his teenage years working on a farm in Yanchuan County, Shaanxi, China, during the Cultural Revolution.
-He linked this to the Chinese Dream, an individual work ethic which would strengthen the Chinese nation as a whole.
-Xi reiterated that China is against currency wars and will not lower the renminbi rate to boost exports.
+He also talked about his teenage years working on a farm in Yanchuan County, Shaanxi, China, during the Cultural Revolution and linked this to the Chinese Dream.
+Xi reiterated that China was against currency wars and would not lower the renminbi rate to boost exports.
 On the topic of his anti-corruption reforms, Xi said, "It has nothing to do with a power struggle.
 In this case, there's no House of Cards" – a reference to the Netflix political drama, which tops the list of most illegally downloaded shows in China.